riyadhrazzaq/araieval24/task1/README.md

 # Task 1: Unimodal (Text) Propagandistic Technique Detection

 The aim of this task is to identify the propagandistic content from multigenre (tweet and news paragraphs of the news articles) text.
-This year we offer two two subtasks.
 Please see the [Task Description](#task-description) below.

 Please follow the website https://araieval.gitlab.io/ for any latest information.